Runn-Fast/blog/toggl_timesheets/README.md

 With your external references defined and your API keys in your clipboard, you are now ready to start building a script.

 We are going to be using Node.js.
-If you haven't got `node` installed locally, you can download it from [https://nodejs.org](https://nodejs.org).
+If you haven't already got Node.js installed locally, you can download it from [https://nodejs.org](https://nodejs.org).

 If you would like to skip straight to the final product, you can check out the project at